1. Your Money Goes Further In Belize

 7. I Love Belize Time

 Belize is on a different time clock – much more relaxed and easy going.
 Maybe not the most efficient but the idea is to take it easy.
-Government offices are supposed to be opened for business at 8 a.m. sharp but apart from the Post Office you will not get much attention until 8:30 – that is the essence of “Belize Time”.
+Government offices are supposed to be opened for business at 8 a.m. sharp but apart from the Post Office or Police Station (for emergencies the Belize are available 24/7), you will not get much attention until 8:30 – that is the essence of “Belize Time”.

 8. I Feel Comfortable With Property Rights

-As a former colony of the United Kingdom – Belize law is based on British Common Law – just like the legal systems in the U.S.A. and Canada for example.
+As a former colony of the United Kingdom – Belize law is based on British Common Law – just like the legal systems in the U.S.A. and Canada.
 Certain countries in Latin America and Europe base their legal systems on the Napoleonic Code, a system difficult for North Americans to grasp.
 You will not have that problem here.

 Anyone, including foreigners, enjoys the same property rights under the Belize Constitution.
 And there are no restrictions on foreigners owning land in any part of Belize, and that includes water front properties.
-In fact one local newspaper did a non-empirical study and believes more than 60 per cent of Belize’s beach front property is owned by ex pats
+In fact one local newspaper did a study and believes more than 60 per cent of Belize’s beach front property is owned by foreigners or absentee landlords.

 9. I Can Afford To Live On The Beach In Belize

-Prices are going up like everywhere but , you can live on the beach for about one third the cost of doing this in North American.
-You can buy a beach front lot in Belize for between U.S. $30,000. to $100,000. – depending of course on location and access to amenities.
+Prices are going up like everywhere but , you can live on the beach for about one third the cost of doing this in North America.
+You can buy a beachfront lot in Belize for between U.S. $60,000. to $200,000. and up – depending of course on location and access to amenities.
 Lots one street or two behind the beach front can be had for about half the cost of beach front.
+Best deals are residential lots three to four streets from the sea.
+Safer, higher elevation, sea view from your penthouse, and same pure saltwater prevailing breeze that some medical doctors recommend for staying younger and healthy.

 A recent article in the AARP – American Association of Retired Persons Magazine – quotes from one of their members: After many visits to Belize, Atlantans Walter and Terri Fisher, 55 and 49, built a “concrete ranch house” with a water view for $125,000, including the lot.
 “The house was finished in 2007,” Walter reports.
 “Last year we sold our house in the U.S.A. got off the corporate treadmill, and moved here.
 I drove down in my truck on my own, and Terri and five cats flew down.
 We’re completely happy.”